 |Columbia-Shuswap||Mount Waddington||Sunshine Coast Regional District|

-- This diagram shows where E-Comm is the PSAP for B.C. communities.
+- This diagram shows where E-Comm is the Public Safety Answer Point (PSAP) for B.C. communities.

 Do you need police, fire or ambulance?

 When a caller dials 9-1-1, the E-Comm call taker asks, “do you need police, fire or ambulance?”
 The call taker will also confirm for which municipality.
 E-Comm’s job is to then connect the caller as quickly as possible to the agency the caller has requested.
 The E-Comm call taker will remain on the line with the caller until the agency answers.
 The entire process typically takes approximately 25 seconds.